qinglian1105/n8n_py_js_demo_01/README.md

 __4. Results__ <br>

-The execution of the workflow is shown in the figure below.<br>
+The execution of the workflow is shown in the figure below.
+You can see the execution start time in the upper left corner of the figure.<br>

-【n8n - Execution】<br>
+【n8n - Executions】<br>
 ![avatar](./README_png/n8n_executions.png)<br>

 As memtioned above, collecting data from the website will be saved into JSON file.
 Then, the data will be summarize to statistical table for Gmail.
 Furthermore, regardless of whether the node "Get top-10 holding of ETFs with Python" completes or not, the workflow will send an email to announce recipient.<br>